LazaroR-u/EQNN_for_HEP/README.md

 - **MNIST**: A large database of handwritten digits commonly used for training and testing various image processing systems.
 It consists of 60,000 training images and 10,000 testing images, each of size 28x28 pixels in grayscale.

 - **Fashion MNIST**: Similar to the MNIST dataset but contains images of clothing items such as shirts, trousers, and shoes.
 It also consists of 60,000 training images and 10,000 testing images, each of size 28x28 pixels in grayscale.

-- **Quark-Gluon**: We use simulated 2012 CMS Open Data.
-This dataset is used in high-energy physics to distinguish between quark-initiated and gluon-initiated particle jets.
-The images have three channels corresponding to the Tracker, the Electromagnetic Calorimeter (ECAL), and the Hadronic Calorimeter (HCAL).

-- **Electron-Photon**: Consists of the 2012 CMS Simulated Open Data for the decay of the Standard Model (SM) Higgs boson to two photons versus its leading backgrounds.
-This dataset is used to classify electron-initiated and photon-initiated events.

 ## Structure